axx8676/PLCnext-file-swap/README.md

 ![image](https://github.com/user-attachments/assets/d2109d19-b523-492a-afb6-c2f1072121fc)

-After connecting, navigate to /opt/plcnext and transfer install.sh and SDCardSwap to this directory.
+After connecting, navigate to /opt/plcnext and transfer install.sh, uninstall.sh, and SDCardSwap to this directory.
 All files needed can be found in this repo.

 ![image](https://github.com/user-attachments/assets/286c876f-643f-478e-b7d9-0d7ed2e03d84)

+<h2> Installing Swap </h2>

 Now, open a new session in PuTTY and log into the PLC.
 Use the same IP address, user, and password as used in the WinSCP session.